habibialireza/PowerAce-docker/docs/CREATE_SQL_DUMP_WITH_DBEAVER.md

 ## Important

 Do not dump the complete database server.
 The full profile tables can be very large.
-For the `settings_Ali.xml` test case, export only the needed tables and filter the two biggest profile tables.
+For your preferred `setting.xml` test case, export only the needed tables and filter the tables that are too big.

 Use this detailed table plan: